-Piecing together the priorities with funding capacity yields recommendations and an implementation strategy, subject to community discussion and adjustments.
-The tables included here are a first cut, identifying actions, potential funding for such an action, and a timetable for completing the action.
+Piecing together the priorities with funding capacity yields recommendations and an implementation strategy, developed and refined through community review and discussion.
+The tables on the following pages identify actions, potential funding for actions, and a timetable for completing the actions.
 Tables are broken out by one of the three following categories and five-year increments.

 - Maintenance

 - Installation

-- Feasibility Studies (potential acquisitions) and RFP's
+- · Feasibility Studies (potential acquisitions) and RFP's

-These recommended priority actions address long-term maintenance concerns; the interest in refreshing existing facilities and adding new; the need to be sensitive to budget constraints; and a recognition that alternative means beyond direct Town funding are needed to achieve these recommendations.
+The recommended priority actions on the following pages address long-term maintenance concerns; the interest in refreshing existing facilities and adding new; the need to be sensitive to budget constraints; and a recognition that alternative means beyond direct Town funding are needed to achieve these recommendations.